 Prospective trainees must:

-- have completed 2 full years of postgraduate supervised training in general medical and surgical areas within the last 5 years
+- have completed 2 full years (or full-time equivalent) of postgraduate supervised training in general medical and surgical areas within the last 5 years

-- have been appointed to an appropriate Advanced Training position.
+- have documentary evidence of appointment to an appropriate AFRM accredited training position.

 All trainees need to apply for Advanced Training each year.